Residents prepare to return to sites of homes demolished in Lahaina wildfire 7 weeks ago – KION546

 Associated Press

-HONOLULU (AP) — Authorities on Monday will begin allowing the first residents and property owners to return to their devastated properties in Lahaina, many for the first time since the historic town was demolished by a wildfire nearly seven weeks ago.
-The prospect of returning has stirred strong emotions in residents who fled in vehicles or on foot as the wind-whipped flames raced across Lahaina.
-Some survivors jumped over a sea wall and sheltered in the waves as black smoke blotted out the sun.
+Authorities will begin allowing the first residents and property owners to return to their properties in the burn zone, many for the first time since it was demolished nearly seven weeks ago, on Aug.
+8, by the deadliest U.S. wildfire in more than a century.

+The prospect of returning has stirred strong emotions in residents who fled in vehicles or on foot as the wind-whipped flames raced across Lahaina, the historic capital of the former Hawaiian kingdom, and overcame people stuck in traffic trying to escape.

+Some survivors jumped over a sea wall and sheltered in the waves as hot black smoke blotted out the sun.
 The wildfire killed at least 97 people and destroyed more than 2,000 buildings, most of them homes.

-Officials are urging people not to sift through the ashes for fear of raising toxic dust.
+Claydon’s home was a single-story cinderblock house painted a reddish-tan, similar to the red dirt in Lahaina.
+She can see the property from a National Guard blockade that has kept unauthorized people out of the burn zone.
+A few of the walls are still standing, and some green lawn remains, she said.

+Authorities have divided the burned area into 17 zones and dozens of sub-zones.
+Residents or property owners of the first to be cleared for reentry — known as Zone 1C, along Kaniau Road in the north part of Lahaina — will be allowed to return on supervised visits Monday and Tuesday between 8 a.m. and 4 p.m.
+Those eligible could pick up passes from Friday to Sunday in advance.